DellGEOS/AzureLocalDeploymentWorkshop/README.md

 Don't worry about the details for now, I'll provide more details later.

 Once you have a host, the automation takes care of spinning up a custom sandbox environment, comprising of **1-4 nested Azure Local machines** (meaning, you can test all of the different architecture types across single-node, through non-and-fully-converged networks, plus switchless configurations), a **Domain Controller**, and optionally, a server running Windows Admin Center.
 This is pretty much everything you need to test Azure Local, and it'll be ready in about an hour.

+### What's NOT getting deployed?
+The goal of this workshop is to help you learn how to deploy the Azure Local instance, configuring your machines, networks and more along the way.
+So, you're not getting a completed deployment once the automation has finished!
+What would you learn from that? if that's your goal, to have a completed instance once the automation has finished, then the [Azure Arc Jumpstart](https://jumpstart.azure.com/azure_jumpstart_hcibox) is a better fit.

+If you want to experience **actual deployments of Azure Local instances**, read on....

 ## Is this workshop right for me?